Roommate Expense Tracker

 Moving out or settling up

 Check the final balance before someone leaves the apartment or before the end-of-month settle-up.
+For larger one-off balances like deposits, repairs, or move-out costs, Loan Records can keep that repayment separate from everyday roommate expenses.

 Why roommate expenses get messy